First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

-\begin{proposition} For every finite set of typed variables $X$, for every finite set of types $\Tt$ and for every $x\in X$ and $\sigma\in \Tt$, there is a factorisation which satisfies, for every linear \lambdaterm $t$, that \begin{itemize} \item[(1)] every full $x$-redex of type $\sigma$ in $t$ is entirely contained in one of the factors of $f(t)$; \item[(2)] the factors of $f(t)$ are thin. \end{itemize} and is undefined otherwise. \end{proposition}
+\begin{proposition} For every finite set of typed variables $X$, for every finite set of types $\Tt$ and for every $x\in X$, there is a factorisation which satisfies, for every \lambdaterm $t$ satisfying the conditions of Thm.~\ref{thm:normalise}, that \begin{itemize} \item[(1)] every full redex of $t$ is entirely contained in one of the factors of $f(t)$; \item[(2)] the factors of $f(t)$ are thin. \end{itemize} and is undefined otherwise. \end{proposition}

 \begin{proof} We define the function $\ranked{f}$ as the composition of the following three functions

 The function $\ranked{g}$ will indicate, using the unary symbol $1$, the places wheres two distinct blocks of $\ranked{f}$ will be separated.
 We will describe it more precisely a bit later.
 The function $\mathsf{block}^\uparrow$ will create these blocks and finally, we erase all the factors $\ranked{\tmonad 1}$.